Spiritwood Incident: Incident

 On July 7, 2006, three officers from the RCMP detachment in Spiritwood, Constables Robin Cameron (29), Marc Bourdages (26), and Michelle Knopp, responded to a complaint of an assault at a home close to the detachment.
 A man later identified as Curtis Alfred Dagenais (41) fled the scene in a pickup truck.
 The officers followed, and the ensuing pursuit lasted 27 km.
-During the chase, gunfire was exchanged between the officers and Dagenais.
-All three officers discharged their weapons, but none of them managed to hit their quarry, meanwhile Cameron and Bourdages were both shot once in the head through their car windshield while Knopp was struck by bullet fragments in the arm, ear, and torso.
+The pursuit came to an end when RCMP officers Cameron and Bourdages rammed their vehicle into Mr. Dagenais' and pushed it up against a tree.
+Mr. Dagenais then discharged his firearm, striking Officers Cameron and Bourdages each in the head.
+Moments later, Officer Knopp arrived on scene, and Mr. Dagenais again discharged his firearm.
+Officer Knopp was struck by bullet fragments in the arm, ear, and torso.
 Dagenais abandoned his car and escaped on foot.

 Working in the nearby town of Shellbrook that night, Staff Sergeant Barry Thomas received a call for back-up, and was one of the first officers to find the constables at the scene.
 The two officers later died of their wounds, Cameron on July 15 and Bourdages early the next morning, on July 16.
 The bullet fragments that struck Knopp have since remained embedded in her ear, arm, and torso.

 A massive manhunt failed to find Dagenais, who turned himself in without incident to the RCMP's Spiritwood detachment on July 18, after twelve days.
 While he was on the run, Dagenais mailed a self-justifying 5-page letter to the Edmonton Sun.